Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         <summary>Abstract:</summary>

-        Political communication plays an important role in shaping the trajectory of global democratic decline and resilience.
-While existing scholarship focuses on how domestic factors enable illiberal actors to undermine democracy, less is known about how politicians communicate democratic erosion abroad to reorient domestic discourse about democracy.
-We argue that in countries experiencing autocratization, elites have strategic incentives to contest narratives of foreign democratic erosion by framing their rivals as threats to democracy.
-While opposition elites can draw parallels between foreign and domestic illiberal actors and make democracy a salient issue for voters, incumbents have incentives to undermine the opposition’s issue ownership over democracy by reframing foreign backsliding as evidence of the dangers posed by pluralism and their opponents.
-To evaluate our argument, we draw on a large corpus of social media data to analyze how politicians in three autocratizing regimes, Hungary, Poland, and Türkiye, publicly communicated the January 6 attack on the US Capitol, a globally salient episode of democratic erosion.
+        Political communication plays an important role in shaping democratic norms and resilience.
+However, little is known about how politicians communicate democratic erosion <em>abroad</em> to reorient domestic discourse about democracy.
+We argue that in countries experiencing autocratization, elites have strategic incentives to contest narratives of foreign democratic erosion by framing their rivals as democratic threats.
+Empirically, we draw on a large corpus of social media data to analyze how politicians in three autocratizing regimes—Hungary, Poland, and Türkiye—communicated the January 6 attack on the US Capitol, a globally salient episode of democratic erosion.
 Across three countries, we uncover strikingly similar communication patterns: opposition elites extensively used US backsliding to warn against domestic illiberalism, whereas ruling party elites framed the event as a security threat and countercharged the opposition as endangering democracy.
-By unpacking such competitive framing dynamics, our study highlights a key mechanism through which foreign democratic erosion shapes domestic political discourse and partisan conflict that subsequently contributes to the diffusion of illiberal norms across the world.
+The competitive framing dynamics uncovered by our study has implications for how autocratization events spill over in an interconnected world.

         </details>